mxro/maxrohde-web/content/import/wordpress/spearoflight/output-folder/2018/2018-08-20-eight-virtues-which-seem-not-all-that-bad/index.md

 ---
-title: "Eight Virtues Which Seem Not All That Bad"
+title: 'Eight Virtues Which Seem Not All That Bad'
-date: "2018-08-20"
+date: '2018-08-20'
 categories:
-  - "philosophy"
+  - 'philosophy'
 tags:
-  - "happiness"
+  - 'happiness'
-  - "meaning"
+  - 'meaning'
-  - "virtues"
+  - 'virtues'
-coverImage: "2048px-lorenzo_lotto_-_allc3a9gorie_de_la_vertu_et_du_vice_1.jpg"
+coverImage: '2048px-lorenzo_lotto_-_allc3a9gorie_de_la_vertu_et_du_vice_1.jpg'
 ---

 Virtue seems like a dusty old concept which fits in an 18th century - but not in our modern digital age.
 I disagree!
 I believe the problem with virtues is not the concept as such but the particular virtues we have long aspired to.